PandoraEartha/Multiple-Thread-to-Calculate-all-Primes-under-1-Trillion/README.md

 ```

 # Result
-There are 37607912018 primes under 1 Trillion, and the last prime

-under 1 Trillion is 999999999989.
+There are 37607912018 primes under 1 Trillion, and the last prime under 1 Trillion is 999999999989.

-The primes will be saved to 59 binary files, in which 5 Bytes stored a
+The primes will be saved to 59 binary files, in which 5 Bytes stored a prime.

-prime.

-For example, in binary File
+For example, in binary File 'LENGTH_IN_BYTES_645623870__FROM_996432412681_TO_999999999989'

-'LENGTH_IN_BYTES_645623870__FROM_996432412681_TO_999999999989'

 the first 5 Bytes stores the prime 996432412681 as E800000009(Hex).

 The file name is made up by 3 parts,

-LENGTH_IN_BYTES_XXXXXXXX, it shows the file length in Bytes,
+LENGTH_IN_BYTES_, it shows the file length in Bytes,

 FROM_, it shows the first prime in the file ,